-IMBRUVICA (ibrutinib) is an oral, once-daily medicine that works differently than chemotherapy as it blocks a protein called Bruton's tyrosine kinase (BTK).
+IMBRUVICA® (ibrutinib) is a once-daily, first-in-class BTK inhibitor that is administered orally, and is jointly developed and commercialized by Pharmacyclics, LLC, an AbbVie Company, and Janssen Biotech, Inc. (Janssen).
 The BTK protein sends important signals that tell B cells to mature and produce antibodies.
-BTK signaling is needed by specific cancer cells to multiply and spread.2.3 By blocking BTK, IMBRUVICA may help move abnormal B cells out of their nourishing environments in the lymph nodes, bone marrow, and other organs.4
+BTK signaling is needed by specific cancer cells to multiply and spread.4,5 By blocking BTK, IMBRUVICA may help move abnormal B cells out of their nourishing environments in the lymph nodes, bone marrow, and other organs.6

-Since its launch in 2013, IMBRUVICA has received 10 FDA approvals across six disease areas: chronic lymphocytic leukemia (CLL) with or without 17p deletion (del17p); small lymphocytic lymphoma (SLL) with or without del17p; Waldenström's macroglobulinemia (WM); previously-treated patients with mantle cell lymphoma (MCL)*; previously-treated patients with marginal zone lymphoma (MZL) who require systemic therapy and have received at least one prior anti-CD20-based therapy* – and previously-treated patients with chronic graft-versus-host disease (cGVHD) after failure of one or more lines of systemic therapy.5
+Since its launch in 2013, IMBRUVICA has received 11 FDA approvals across six disease areas: chronic lymphocytic leukemia (CLL) with or without 17p deletion (del17p); small lymphocytic lymphoma (SLL) with or without del17p; Waldenström macroglobulinemia; previously-treated patients with mantle cell lymphoma (MCL)*; previously-treated patients with marginal zone lymphoma (MZL) who require systemic therapy and have received at least one prior anti-CD20-based therapy* – and previously-treated patients with chronic graft-versus-host disease (cGVHD) after failure of one or more lines of systemic therapy.7

-IMBRUVICA is now approved in 95 countries and has been used to treat more than 170,000 patients worldwide across its approved indications.
+IMBRUVICA is now approved in more than 100 countries and has been used to treat more than 230,000 patients worldwide across its approved indications.
 IMBRUVICA is the only FDA-approved medicine in WM and cGVHD.
 IMBRUVICA has been granted four Breakthrough Therapy Designations from the U.S. FDA.
 This designation is intended to expedite the development and review of a potential new drug for serious or life-threatening diseases.
 IMBRUVICA was one of the first medicines to receive FDA approval via the Breakthrough Therapy Designation pathway.

 *Accelerated approval was granted for the MCL and MZL indications based on overall response rate.
 Continued approval for MCL and MZL may be contingent upon verification and description of clinical benefit in confirmatory trials.